core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 # ".sid" file format  {#sid-file-format}

 ".sid" files are used to persist and publish SIDs assigned to the different YANG items of a specific YANG module.
-The following YANG module defined the structure of this file, encoding is performed using the rules defined in {{I-D.ietf-netmod-yang-json}}.
+The following YANG module defined the structure of this file, encoding is performed using the rules defined in {{RFC7951}}.

 ~~~~
 <CODE BEGINS> file "ietf-sid-file@2015-12-16.yang"